 Our first Prints & Drawings sale of the year offers rare works by American and European masters.
-From the nineteenth century come scarce prints by James A. M. Whistler, a selection of rich etchings by Mary Cassatt and James Jacques Tissot, lithographs by Édouard Vuillard and Henri de Toulouse-Lautrec, and Pierre-Auguste Renoir’s color lithograph Enfants Jouant à la Balle, circa 1900.
+From the nineteenth century come scarce prints by James A. M. Whistler, a selection of rich etchings by Mary Cassatt and James Jacques Tissot, lithographs by Édouard Vuillard and Pierre-Auguste Renoir’s color lithograph Enfants Jouant à la Balle, circa 1900.

-Marc Chagall, Arabian Nights, complete portfolio with 13 lithographs, Pantheon Books, New York, 1948.
+Lot 551: Marc Chagall, Four Tales from the Arabian Nights, complete portfolio with 13 lithographs, Pantheon Books,

 The Modern European section of the sale teems with important prints by Salvador Dalí, Henri Matisse, Joan Miró and Pablo Picasso as well as a superb selection of Modernist German works by Ernst L. Kirchner, Otto Mueller, Egon Schiele and Karl Schmidt-Rottluff.